stephensekula/OLeAA/README.md

 ## Running

-Eventually, OLeAA will use a text configuration file to setup the execution (creation of analysis modules, order of execution, etc).
-For now, you can specify all of this on the command line.
+OLeAA uses a TCL-based text configuration file (with the same basic structure as used in DELPHES) to setup the execution (creation of analysis modules, order of execution, etc).

 For example, let's imagine you have produced a bunch of ROOT files using Delphes.
 Imagine the are located in a folder called ```Delphes_Output/```.
 To process those files using OLeAA:

 ```
-./OLeAA.exe --input_dir Delphes_Output/ --output_file OLeAA_Results.root --module_sequence KaonPIDModule,ElectronPIDModule,MuonPIDModule,TaggingModule,EventSelectionModule --nevents 100
+./OLeAA.exe --input_dir="Delphes_Output/" --output_file="OLeAA_Results.root" --config_file="example.tcl" --nevents=100
 ```

-This will load (by "globbing") all ROOT files found in ```Delphes_Output/```, write any eventual output to ```OLeAA_Results.root```, execute the modules KaonPIDModule, ElectronPIDModule, MuonPIDModule, TaggingModule, and EventSelectionModule in the specified order, and process just 100 events from the input ROOT files.
+This will load (by "globbing") all ROOT files found in ```Delphes_Output/```, write any eventual output to ```OLeAA_Results.root```, execute the modules KaonPIDModule, ElectronPIDModule, MuonPIDModule, and EventSelectionModule in the specified order (look inside example.tcl), and process just 100 events from the input ROOT files.

 ## Code Structure